tarunboricha/tarunboricha/README.md

 # 💫 About Me:
-I'm a passionate and detail-oriented fresher in software development specialized in BTech in ICT from Dhirubhai Ambani Institute, Gandhinagar.
+I'm a passionate and detail-oriented fresher in software development specialized in BTech in Information and Communication Technology from Dhirubhai Ambani Institute, Gandhinagar.
 My journey in the world of technology has equipped me with a diverse skill set, ranging from C++ programming to web development using Angular.<br>Let's connect and collaborate on building innovative solutions that make a difference!

 ## 🌐 Socials: